I had decided to follow an Oxford University Summer School (2026) on the subject “Understanding Space and Time”.

 There is also a series of videos (below) that look specifically at the Parthenon marbles.

-And the untold stories of the blocks of the frieze, e.g. The block II from the north Parthenon frieze.
-The chiseling process.
+Also the untold stories of the blocks of the frieze, e.g. block II from the north Parthenon frieze, and the chiseling process.

 UNESCO hosts a webpage on Acropolis, Athens.